-If you are reading this article it is very likely that you have heard about UX Design and, perhaps, you would like to know more about how to become UX designer, how it is a highly sought after figure and offers promising career developments.
+If you are reading this article it is very likely that you have heard about UX Design and, perhaps, you would like to know more about how to become a UX designer, how it is a highly sought-after figure, and offers promising career developments.

 In this guide you will be able to clarify the definition of UX Designer, the skills required and what are the steps to take to undertake this professional path.

 But I would like to make a premise: to become a UX Designer there are no shortcuts.
 It needs a lot of study and practice, along with strong personal motivation.
 The good news, however, is that it is a profession accessible to everyone, even for those starting from scratch, and in this article, I’ll explain why.

 The UX Designer is a recently developed professional figure, who has experienced growing demand in parallel with the digital transformation of companies.